common-fate/terraform-provider-commonfate/docs/resources/aws_rds_availabilities.md

 - `aws_rds_selector_id` (String) The target to make available.
 Should be a Selector entity.
 - `workflow_id` (String) The Access Workflow ID

+### Optional

+- `role_priority` (Number) The priority that governs which role will be suggested to use in the web app when requesting access.
+The availability spec with the highest priority will have its role suggested first in the UI

 ### Read-Only

 - `id` (String) The internal Common Fate ID